Finance Barometer 2021 Credit Report Loan Statistics

 The percentage of participants who voted for a “much lower” credit sentiment increased significantly from 25.9% in 2020 to 32.7%, while the “little lower” votes remained roughly the same.

-The high levels of variance, together with the growing signs of credit pessimism, are alarming credit data indicators for further public division and unrest.
+The high levels of variance and the growing signs of credit pessimism are alarming credit data indicators for further public division and unrest.

 2020 – 2021 Mean Vote & Standard Deviation